Mortgage

 Borrowers with fair or poor credit may not qualify

-Must be paid back in full immediately if you sell, pay off, refinance or move
+Must be paid back in full immediately if borrowers sell, pay off, refinance or move

 Florida HLP

-The Florida Homeownership Loan Program, also known as Florida HLP, is another down payment assistance program that can help homebuyers get into their own home faster.
-If you’ve done an assessment of your situation and decided you’re ready to buy a home, but you don’t have enough saved for a down payment, this Florida program may help.
-It offers $10,000 as a 3% fully amortizing 15-year second mortgage.
+The Florida Homeownership Loan Program, also known as Florida HLP, is another DPA program that can help homebuyers get into their own home faster.
+If you’re ready to buy a home but don’t have enough money saved for a down payment, this Florida program may help.
+It offers $10,000 as a 3% fully amortizing, 15-year second mortgage.
+It’s a good option for homebuyers who need help with a down payment and closing costs but can’t qualify for a deferred or forgivable second mortgage.

 Requirements